internoot/gnaf-loader/README.md

 ### Process
 1. Download [Geoscape GNAF from data.gov.au](https://data.gov.au/dataset/geocoded-national-address-file-g-naf)
-2. Download [Geoscape Administrative Boundaries from data.gov.au](https://data.gov.au/dataset/geoscape-administrative-boundaries) (**download the ESRI Shapefile GDA94 version**)
+2. Download [Geoscape Administrative Boundaries from data.gov.au](https://data.gov.au/dataset/geoscape-administrative-boundaries) (**download the ESRI Shapefile GDA2020 version, this branch has been patched**)
 3. Unzip GNAF to a directory on your Postgres server
 4. Unzip Admin Bdys to a local directory
 5. Alter security on those directories to grant Postgres read access